Less Mites, More Feed: Improving management of redlegged earth mites on pastures across Victoria

 Producers from two growing regions in Victoria (I. North Central, II.
 South Western) are collaborating to demonstrate the red legged earth mite (RLEM) decision-aid tools that are accessible online.

-The demonstration site paddocks were chosen based on the extent of RLEM presence in the Autumn of 2023.
-One site for each region (I and II) was chosen for year one of the project to demonstrate two of the online decision-aid tools, the ‘RLEM Severity Risk Calculator’ and the ‘RLEM Hatch-timing’ tools.
-Another site in each region will replace these initial sites and continue for the second and third years of the project.
-This was necessary to change sites in order to demonstrate the “Timerite” decision-aid tool.
+The demonstration site paddocks were chosen based on the extent of RLEM presence in the autumn of 2023 and again in spring of 2024.
+A site for each region (I & II) was chosen to demonstrate the online decision-aid tools, the ‘RLEM Severity Risk Calculator’ and the ‘RLEM Hatch-timing’ and the ‘TIMERITE’ tools available from the Cesar Australia website Resources page https://cesaraustralia.com/resources.